Andy is a college freshman. For the first time in his life he's living in a dorm.

 How does he keep his roommate from finding out?

 When Andy started his freshman year in college he finally realized and accepted that he was gay.
-He discovered that he liked looking at the all the guys on his floor.
-It was a men’s-only floor in the dorm, so a lot of guys walked around, some nearly and a few totally in the buff, lounging in their rooms with the doors open, walking in the hallways, and especially in the showers.
+He discovered that he liked looking at all the guys on his floor.
+It was a men’s-only floor in the dorm, so a lot of guys hung around and walked around, and some were nearly in the buff.
+Even better, a few were totally naked lounging in their rooms with the doors open, walking in the hallways, and especially in the showers.

 After midterm exams Andy started to notice that sometimes when he looked at Brandon he’d already be looking back.
 At first Brandon would smile and quickly return to his book, or his laptop, or the TV.
 After a few more days he’d smile, continue to look at Andy for several seconds, then look away.
 Then after a week Brandon would look at Andy and not look away until Andy did.